Timetable

 An Interval is composed of:

-• When type is DATES then list must contain dates in the format 'yyyy-MM-dd' containing no more than 366 days.
+DATESthen list must contain dates in the format 'yyyy-MM-dd' containing no more than 366 days. - When type is

 Creating an Interval